FreeCAD/FreeCAD-documentation/wiki/FEM_PostFilterCutFunction.md

 ## Usage

 1. Select a previously created [result pipeline](FEM_PostPipelineFromResult.md).
-2. Invoke the command in one of the several ways:
+2. Invoke the command in one of the several ways   *
     -   Press the **<img src="images/FEM_PostFilterCutFunction.svg" width=16px> [Function cut filter](FEM_PostFilterCutFunction.md)** button.
     -   Select the **Results → <img src="images/FEM_PostFilterCutFunction.svg" width=16px> Function cut filter** option from the menu.
 3. Adjust the **Result display options** like for the [result pipeline](FEM_PostPipelineFromResult.md).
 Hide that pipeline to see the effect of a Function Cut Filter.